FAQ

 OpenRig doesn't require agents to integrate with it, install a plugin, or even know they're being managed.
 It manages agents that have no idea OpenRig exists.
 That's only possible because tmux gives you a universal control surface beneath every terminal agent.

-We see people build elaborate agent orchestration frameworks, custom IPC layers, and bespoke communication protocols — then hit a wall when they try to manage more than three agents.
+We see people build elaborate agent orchestration frameworks, custom IPC layers, and bespoke communication protocols, then hit a wall when they try to manage more than three agents.
 The answer is almost always: just use tmux.
 OpenRig is what happens when you take that idea seriously and build an entire control plane on top of it.

 Can my coding agent control OpenRig?

-Yes — this is a first-class use case.
+Yes, this is a first-class use case.
 OpenRig ships with 17 MCP tools that let any MCP-capable agent manage topologies programmatically: boot rigs, check node status, create snapshots, restore sessions, send messages to agents, and capture terminal output.
-The CLI is also designed for agent use — structured output, clear error messages, no interactive prompts.
+The CLI is also designed for agent use: structured output, clear error messages, no interactive prompts.

 How is this different from multi-agent frameworks like CrewAI or AutoGen?

-Those are orchestration frameworks — they define how agents talk to each other in code.
+Those are orchestration frameworks: they define how agents talk to each other in code.
 OpenRig is a layer below: it manages the infrastructure that agents run on.
 It's closer to docker-compose than to a web framework.

 You can run any harness framework inside OpenRig.
-The open specification (AgentSpec, RigSpec, RigBundle) is deliberately tool-independent — you define topology in YAML, and any compliant tool can boot it.
+The open specification (AgentSpec, RigSpec, RigBundle) is deliberately tool-independent.
+You define topology in YAML, and any compliant tool can boot it.

 How is this different from Claude Managed Agents?